maysunktong/helsingborg-forskola/README.md

-# Cloned Page - Helsingborg.se / forskola och utbildning
+# Helsingborg.se / forskola och utbildning
-The test page using HTML, vanilla CSS and JS
+A cloned page using HTML, vanilla CSS and JS.
+Links do not work.

 Utilities:
 1. Accordion bar
 2. Search bar